technofocus-pte/ppteamsintpvt/Labs/Lab 1/Lab 1 - Create your first canvas app in Microsoft Teams.docx.md

 ### **Task 2: Create your first table to store data**

-1. While editing an app in the **Power Apps editor** for Teams, Click the **Data** icon.
+1. While editing an app in the **Power Apps editor** for Teams, click the **Data** icon.
 Select the **Create new table** button.

      ![A screenshot of a computer Description automatically generated](./media/image12.png)